RoStrap/Resources/README.md

 |:----:|:----:|
 |![](https://user-images.githubusercontent.com/15217173/38918583-6a9dcf50-42ab-11e8-8dbd-a165595af63f.png)|![](https://user-images.githubusercontent.com/15217173/38918817-00857d1a-42ac-11e8-9a3e-3176a2cb65b0.png)|

 ###### Note: In Play-Solo Mode, all local objects will go under `ServerStorage`, as there is no difference between the client and server.
-If you use identical Local-function calls on the client and server, this could cause conflicts in Play-Solo. `LOCALSTORAGE` is typically just for `GetLocalBindableEvent` calls and having a place to store server-only Libraries, which are under `GetLocalFolder("Resources")`
+If you use identical Local-function calls on the client and server, this could cause conflicts in Play-Solo. `LOCALSTORAGE` is typically just for `GetLocalBindableEvent` calls and having a place to store server-only Libraries, which are under `GetLocalFolder("Resources")`.
+Libraries will not be moved into `ReplicatedStorage` in Play-Solo.

 ## Internals
 The GetFunction generator practically looks like this (but is more efficient and expandable):